digitalrebar/doc/principles/README.rst

 -  *Hardware Configuration* – Rebar maintains the same optional hardware neutral approach to RAID and BIOS configuration.
 Configuring hardware with repeatability is difficult and requires much iterative testing.
-   While our approach is open and generic, the team at Dell works hard to validate a on specific set of gear: it’s impossible to make statements beyond that test matrix.
+   While our approach is open and generic, the team works hard to validate a on specific set of gear: it’s impossible to make statements beyond that test matrix.
 -  *Network Abstraction* – Rebar dramatically extended our DevOps